 - It reduces wasteful competition and helps in conserving resources

-The disadvantages of rationalisation are as follows-
+The disadvantages of rationalization are as follows-

 - It is sometimes unable to check trade cycles

-- It is a common belief that the human resources that are deployed after the process of rationalisation will have to work doubly hard to compete with each other as well as automated processes
+- It is a common belief that the human resources that are deployed after the process of rationalization will have to work doubly hard to compete with each other as well as automated processes

 - Even when working harder the workers feel that they are given nominal income compared to the workload they are handling